SPQRInc/pagekit-redirect/README.md

-# pagekit-redirect
+# Redirect

+## General
-Allows you to create 301-redirects
+Allows you to redirect 404 to any URL.

+## Installation
+Please install this extension via Pagekit's marketplace

+## Configuration
+Please follow the instructions at https://spqr.wtf/projects/redirect